** that will be sung at my family’s Christmas

 Somewhere in there you should probably also include hugging.
-I know I already told you we are huggers, but seriously the redundancy is necessary to help you understand!
+That side of the family does a lot of that.
 And I just love it!
 There really isn’t anything more that I would want than a big hug and kiss from my Grandpa.
 I’m such a Grandpa’s girl and everyone knows it.
 Anyhow, I have collected a handful of tunes that I know will be sung… or at least haphazardly rambled through… Enjoy the collection!

 7. Long Black Veil – Lefty Frizzell

 Ok for this one I have given you videos for both the original version sung by Lefty Frizzell and then a second performed by Johnny Cash and Kris Kristofferson.
 I love both versions but I can’t get through the Johnny Cash rendition without goosebumps.
 Something about that ragged voice of his that plays so well with the mood of the song.

 6. El Paso – Marty Robbins